 How many of you take your phone into the bathroom?
 Keep your head down as you walk through a store?
 Check your phone while you’re talking or “listening” to another person?
 Don’t pick up your head as you walk up or down the stairs?
 Ever find yourself talking on the phone while also madly searching for where you put it?

 Do any of these experiences resonate with you?

 You are not alone!
 I’ve encountered all of these situations.
 I have been known to respond almost immediately to a text, email, call, post, or comment.
 In fact, if I don’t respond within an hour, people get suspicious and are ready to send out the search team.

 I started to think about how technology can make us unendingly available and the impact devices can have on mental health.
 Recent findings suggest a correlation between smartphones and teen depression and how cell phones are affecting communication.

-After noticing how often I check my cell phone and recognizing how these behaviors impact my own mood and relationships, I made small changes and noticed positive effects in my own life.
+After noticing how often I check my cell phone and recognizing how these behaviors impact my own mood and relationships, I knew I needed to make some changes in my own life.